 Becoming familiar with the boat's size is important to having a comfortable and enjoyable time on the water.
 If you choose the wrong type of boat you may be in for a sailing disaster.
 The most popular charters are ships are monohulls with three cabins and two bathrooms.
 The boats are about 30 to 50 feet long, and they require more skill to handle.
 These boats are usually the most expensive, but a cheaper way to sail would be to split the cost between two couples.

 For more comfort on the boat, vacationers may want to get a charter with one more room than they need.
 Also, monohull boats have thin ply-wood walls, so vacationers with children may want to consider another kind of boat.
 Catamarans are ideal vessels for travelers with families.
 The experience less roll than some of the other vessels, which may appeal to those passengers who prone to motion sickness.

-Is your plan to sail to Martinique using your own boat, or a boat you charter in a different location?
-This table lists area marinas.
+Are you going to sail to Martinique in your own vessel, or a boat you charter in a different location?
+Take a look at the listing that follows for information on nearby marinas.

 |Fort de France|